 The grand church of St. Mark’s was built in a distinctly Eastern style.
 Its domes and elaborate exterior remind us of Venice’s close ties with the Greek, Byzantine, and Muslim worlds.

-Of all the loot ornamenting the church, its grandest prize is a set of horses, which for centuries looked out over the square.
+Of all the loot ornamenting this church, its grandest prize is a set of horses, which for centuries looked out over the square.
 While these are copies, the originals are inside.

-[33a] The creation dome tells the story of Genesis with Adam and Eve and the original sin.
-In a scene by scene story board, we see Adam lonely in the garden, the creation of Eve, and then trouble: from apple to fig leaf to banishment.
+The creation dome tells the story of Genesis with Adam and Eve and the original sin.
+In a scene-by-scene storyboard, we see Adam lonely in the garden, the creation of Eve, and then trouble: from apple…to fig leaf…to banishment.

-The interior of the basilica glitters with its gold leaf mosaic work.
+The interior of the basilica glitters with its gold-leaf mosaic work.
 The remains of St. Mark lie beneath the high altar.
-The Pala d'Oro or Golden Altarpiece is a medieval masterpiece.
-Its stunning golden wall of 250 painted enamels features prophets and saints, and, at its center: Jesus, as Ruler of the Cosmos.
+The Pala d’Oro, or Golden Altarpiece, is a medieval masterpiece.
+Its stunning golden wall of 250 painted enamels features prophets and saints, and, at its center: Jesus, as the Ruler of the Cosmos.

 All this precious art is carefully maintained in the church’s mosaic workshop.
 As they’ve done for a thousand years, artisans here are patiently restoring a damaged piece of mosaic.
 They’re cleaning and resetting old stones and cutting new ones as necessary — all according to the exact medieval original.

-[37a] For an ear-shattering experience, be here on the top of the hour.
+For an ear-shattering experience, be here at the top of the hour.

 Survey the city by cruising the Grand Canal on a boat called a vaporetto.
-These work like city buses except that they never get a flat, the stops are docks, and if you get off between stops, you may drown.
+These work like city buses except that they never get a flat, the stops are docks, and if you get off between stops, you’ll drown.

-Joy riding through the town is one of Europe's unforgettable treats.
-Boats come every few minutes so you can hop on and off along the way.
+Joy riding through the town is one of Europe’s unforgettable treats.
+Boats come by every few minutes, so you can hop off and on all along the way.

-[41a] Where the Grand Canal opens up into the lagoon stands one of Venice's most distinctive landmarks, the church dedicated to Santa Maria della Salute, our lady of health.
+Where the Grand Canal opens up into the lagoon stands one of Venice’s most distinctive landmarks, the church dedicated to Santa Maria della Salute, Our Lady of Health.

-[41b] Plagues decimated communities throughout Europe.
+Plagues decimated communities throughout Europe.
 They were a huge concern.
-Entire cities would make great and desperate deals with God if he'd spare them from the dreaded disease.
-While lots of towns built plague monuments, Venice built this entire church in hopes of surviving the disease that hit in 1630, and in just 14 months killed a third of its people.
+Entire cities made great and desperate deals with God in hopes that he’d spare them from the dreaded disease.
+While lots of towns made plague monuments, Venice built this entire church in hopes of surviving a disease that hit in 1630, and within 14 months killed a third of its people.

-For a break from sightseeing and a fun meal, explore the back lanes, and pop into a bar serving cichetti, uniquely Venetian hors d'oeuvres.
+For a break from sightseeing — and a fun meal — explore the back lanes, and pop into a bar serving cicchetti — that’s the uniquely Venetian hors d’oeuvres.
 This is a great way to try a variety of dishes.
-With a good regional wine in a rustic setting you can eat cheaply and make new friends or enjoy old ones.
-Allesandro is joining us to give our nibbles some meaning...
+With a good regional wine in a rustic setting, you can eat cheaply and make new friends or enjoy old ones.
+Alessandro is joining us to give our nibbles some meaning.

 Because you can’t drive a car in Venice it’s perfectly suited to bar hopping like this.

-Allesandro: This is cichetti....a little thing that you grab with the hand that's to be finger food.
+Alessandro: This is cicchetto…a little thing that you grab with the hand; has to be finger food.

 Rick: Eat with your fingers, with your wine.

-Allesandro: With your finger, with your wine.
-Yeah.
+Alessandro: With your finger, with your wine, yeah.
 You help yourself, one for you, one for me, a little for you, a little for me, and they try you see, look yeah.

-Alesandro says it's alright to just point at what you want, but your selection will be limited to whats fresh from the market that day.
+Alessandro says it’s alright to just point at what you want, but your selection will be limited to what’s fresh from the market that day.

-Allesandro: When you come here to the bar you have to order what they find in the market in the morning, has to be fresh.
+Alessandro: When you come here to the bar, you have to order what they find in the market in the morning; has to be fresh.

 Rick: So this is representative of what Francisco found in the market good this morning.

-Eating chichetti is a tasty opportunity to try something new and unusual.
+Eating cicchetti is a tasty opportunity to try something new and unusual.

-Allesandro: By the tail and you eat it, just you want, they are fantastic...These are fantastic.
+Alessandro: By the tail, and you eat it, just you want, they are fantastic…dopo di me!

-But don't forget, according to Alesandro, you only eat chichetti so you can have more of the main course....wine.
+But don’t forget, according to Alessandro, you only eat cicchetti so you can have more of the main course: wine.

 Because of its former wealth, Venice is a city of palaces.
 The most lavish face the Grand Canal.
 Enjoying the views from a vaporetto is the best way to really appreciate the front doors of this historic chorus line of mansions, most from the 14th and 15th centuries.

-Palaces like these are reminders that Venetian merchants amassed lots of capital.
-With clever alliances and aggressive trade policies, for Venice, the eastern Mediterranean was a virtual free trade zone.
+Palaces like these remind us that Venetian merchants amassed lots of capital.
+With aggressive trade policies and clever alliances, for Venice, the eastern Mediterranean was a virtual free-trade zone.

 A palace served all the family’s needs — import/export warehouse at water level, business offices above that, and plush living quarters above that — all under one roof.

 Today many former palazzos survive as hotels.
-While there are a number of luxurious hotels in town, my favorites are the smaller, family-run ones — which combine historic character, a warm and friendly welcome and plenty of travel tips.
+While there are a number of luxurious big hotels in town, my favorites are the smaller, family-run ones — which combine historic character, a warm and friendly welcome, and plenty of travel tips.